Common Physical Therapy Questions

 - Therapeutic exercises

-- Ultrasound or a type of electrical stimulation to decrease pain
+- Ultrasound or a type of electrical stimulation to decrease pain and inflammation

 How do I know physical therapy can help me?